himanshumps/pertaas/README.md

 - Give the cluster name as `pertaas-cluster`
 - Provide a rememberable password for Administrator user
 - Click on `Next: Accept Terms`
-- Create the bucket with the name `pertaas`
 - Read the terms, select the checkboxes and click on `Configure Disk, Memory, Services`
 - Unselect `Search, Analytics, Eventing, Backup`
 - Click on `Save & Finish`